Ken Loach: Honorary doctorate from Free University of Brussels

 In April 2018, Loach was awarded an honorary doctorate by the Université libre de Bruxelles (Free University of Brussels).
 Belgium's Prime Minister Charles Michel objected.
 Belgian Jewish organisations campaigned for Loach not to receive the honorary doctorate.
 The previous evening, during a speech at Brussels Grand Synagogue, to mark the 70th anniversary of Israel's foundation, Michel said: "No accommodation with antisemitism can be tolerated, whatever its form.
 And that also goes for my own alma mater".
 His office told the Belgian De Standaard news website the comments could apply to Loach's honorary doctorate.
 At a press conference before the award, Loach asked: "Is the law so badly taught here?
 Or did he not pass his exam?"
 In a press release, Loach said the claim about his alleged antisemitism was "malicious".
 The rector of the Free University of Brussels, Yvon Englert, supported Loach.

+Pledge

+In September 2025, he signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."